Introduction

 At the start the PC’s are 2 sizes larger that the door, the same size as the medium card(s) and a size smaller than the other card(s).
 Every circle a PC goes through the hallway makes them a size smaller when they go clockwise or a size larger when they go anti-clockwise.
 The small door is locked, but it can be kicked in with a DC of 20 when they are the same size as it.
 The DC lowers by 5 for each size they are bigger than the door.

-Find the full adventure in the shop.
-It includes printable documents of:
+The full Alice in Wonderland D&D one-shot package includes printable documents of:

-– An easy access, print ready version of this adventure
+– An easy access, print ready version of the “Welcome to Wonderland” Dungeons & Dragons one-shot

-– Designs of the creatures in this adventure
+– Minitures of the creatures in this adventure

 – 12 Quick start character sheets